crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Ice Magic
     offers a balance between destructive conjurations and protective charms.
-    Ice Elementalitss start with the Book of Frost.
+    Ice Elementalists start with the Book of Frost.

   Air Magic
     provides many useful charms in addition to some unique destructive